 Chain: Holiday Inn Golden Mile

-Situated in the heart of the stunning skyline of Tsim Sha Tsui area in the Yau Tsim Mong District, this Holiday Inn is serviced with a spectacular rooftop pool, on-site restaurant, gym, and free WiFi throughout.
-The Tsim Sha Tsui MTR is right beside the hotel giving great access to the city.
+Situated in the heart of the stunning skyline of the Tsim Sha Tsui area in the Yau Tsim Mong District, this Holiday Inn is serviced with a spectacular rooftop pool, on-site restaurant, gym, and free WiFi throughout.
+The Tsim Sha Tsui MTR is right beside the hotel giving excellent access to the city.

 Luxury: The St. Regis Hong Kong